nopnop2002/esp-idf-ftp-camera/README.md

 ## File system Selection

 ESP32 supports the following file systems.
-1.SPIFFS file system on FLASH
+- SPIFFS file system on FLASH
-2.FAT file system on FLASH
+- FAT file system on FLASH
-3.FAT file system on SPI peripheral SDCARD
+- FAT file system on SPI peripheral SDCARD
-4.FAT file system on SDMMC peripheral SDCARD
+- FAT file system on SDMMC peripheral SDCARD

 You can select any one using menuconfig.

 ![config-filesystem](https://user-images.githubusercontent.com/6020549/98636628-9c41de00-236a-11eb-907f-c4c293a1b577.jpg)

-- Using FAT file system on SPI peripheral SDCARD
+### Using FAT file system on SPI peripheral SDCARD

 __Must be formatted with FAT32 before use__